 - Fly traps, an electric zapper, or a fly swot may eradicate patio flies.

-Flies and maggots can be a nuisance, but they serve an essential purpose in nature.
-If you have them in your backyard, don’t be too quick to get rid of them!
+Flies and maggots can be a nuisance, but they serve an essential natural purpose.
+If you have them in your backyard, don’t be too quick to eliminate them!

 Instead, use some of the eco-friendly measures listed above to keep them distant from your house and eliminate maggots on the patio.